felixbeacher/bbot/README.md

 # bbot
-morning briefing bot for news and weather
+morning briefing bot for news and weather, developed by Felix Beacher